Heritage Skirt for Jing Que

 Download 1800 Pixels JPEG Image.

-Leverage our ready-to-publish articles on Hmong Silver, offered in a range of languages: Italian, Arabic (Standard), Turkish, Korean, Indonesian, English, Dutch, Japanese, Spanish, German, Portuguese, French, Russian, Chinese (Mandarin) and Hindi.
+Ready for your features: articles on Hmong Silver in various languages, including Italian, Arabic (Standard), Turkish, Korean, Indonesian, English, Dutch, Japanese, Spanish, German, Portuguese, French, Russian, Chinese (Mandarin) and Hindi.

 Popular in the Qing and Ming Dynasties, the Horse-Faced Mamian skirts are beloved for their symbolism.
 The stallion has long symbolized power, strength, and virility.
 Wearing a horse-faced skirt was a revering statement for sophistication and wealth.
 The Mamian skirts were worn by Empress Dowager Cixi in the Qing Dynasty and Princess Diana.
 Today, they are worn as a day to day garment in Asia and a symbol of cultural pride.